 Be certain to stop by the Marketplace on your way home to pick up a commemorative plant patch and DIY foraging kit to apply what you learned on your own!

 Build Your Own Fort

-After exploring Fortopia’s eight forts, use natural resources to build a fort of your own.
+After exploring Fortopia’s eight forts, build a fort of your own.
 Budding architects and designers of all ages are encouraged to dream, build, and play in a fort of their own making.